 US Rates & SIBOR Have Long-Term Correlation

-This disconnect in short term relationship and long-term relationship between the rates is extremely apparent in correlation data.
+This disconnect in the short-term relationship and long-term relationship between the rates is extremely apparent in correlation data.
 For example, the correlation between 3-Month SIBOr and 3-Month US Treasury rates was 92.9% from 1999 to 2017.
-However, within this time period, the annual correlation between the two rates were above 90% only in 2004, and has been as low as -36% in 2010.
+However, within this time period, the annual correlation between the two rates was above 90% only in 2004 and has been as low as -36% in 2010.

 |Correlation Between||3-Months SIBOR & LIBOR||3-Months SIBOR & US Treasury|

 Astute observers may have noticed that correlation between SIBOR and US rates have gone down dramatically since 2008.
 This is because US rate policies have not been uniformly followed by all other central banks in the world.

 Since Singapore has many trading partners in Asia, it has to balance its exchange rate against many other currencies outside of USD.
 Therefore, MAS had to keep SIBOR relatively steady in 2016 even as the US kept raising its rates because other countries like China and Japan were lowering their own interest rates.